ift-gftc/doc.gftc/source/aquaculture-events/feeding.md

 description: Covers event data that is recorded around the feeding of products while they are being grown at an aquaculture facility.
 ---

-Feeding can occur in 2 ways when it comes to the Aquaculture side of supply chains.
-The first part of feeding is the actual creation of the feed and connecting the ingredients of the feed to the feed itself.
-This is considered the **Feed Tranformation** step and is critical to tracing the feed ingredients to the feed, and then to the harvested fish.
-When the products are harvested from the
+Feeding in aquaculture have at least two processes: feed transformation and feed input into lifecycle events.
+The **Feed Tranformation** step is critical to tracing the feed ingredients especially if there are wild-caught origins to the protein source.
+Feed is then input into lifcycle events as a transformation stp.

 ## Feed Transformation Event
 This step is critical in connecting feed ingredients to harvested products from a seafood facility.
 Here we will define a transformation event that connects the feed ingredients to the actual feed used.
 The *business step* will be `commissioning` and the *dispoition* will be `active` from the standard **CBV 1.2**.